David Williams

 In his spare time, he started playing "Magic: The Gathering," a fantasy-based strategy card game where players attack each other using tactics available in their deck of Magic cards, which include creatures and spells.
 He was a natural and eventually became a top-ranked Magic player competing in tournaments around the world.

 But his ultimate goal was to attend an Ivy League school.
-After mailing out applications, Williams received acceptance letters from some of the best universities in the United States: Harvard, Stanford and Princeton.
+After mailing out applications, David Williams received acceptance letters from some of the best universities in the United States: Harvard, Stanford and Princeton.
 He chose Princeton.

 Life as a student on the east coast, however, was lonely and cold for the Texas native.
 Eventually he quit to attend Southern Methodist University in his hometown, where he earned a 4.0 GPA and is now only a few credits shy of a degree in economics.